Ad4ndi/RLL-1.0/README.md

 # RLL-1.0
-The Radical Libre License v1.0 – an anti-commercial ethical license for code and creativity.
+The Reductio Lambda License v1.0 – an anti-commercial ethical license for code and creativity.

 ## Manifest